VJ-Ranga/Right-Click-TTS-Reader-V3/readme.md

 # Kokoro TTS Reader - Chrome Extension

-A Chrome extension for text-to-speech using the Kokoro TTS API, allowing you to listen to any selected text on webpages with background audio playback.
+A Chrome extension for text-to-speech using the Kokoro TTS API, allowing you to listen to selected text from any webpage with background audio playback.

 ![Kokoro TTS Reader](koko-tts.png)

+## 🔥 Important Notice

+**This extension is designed for local network use only:**
+- Requires a Kokoro TTS server running on your localhost or local network
+- Not intended for use with remote/public TTS servers
+- No data is sent to external services beyond your local Kokoro server

+**Server Performance Requirements:**
+- **GPU-accelerated server** is strongly recommended for smooth performance
+- CPU-only servers will experience significant delays with longer texts
+- Lower-powered servers may struggle with texts over 500 words

 ## Overview

 Kokoro TTS Reader is a Chrome extension that converts selected text from any webpage into speech using the Kokoro TTS API.
 Unlike typical TTS extensions, this one uses Chrome's Offscreen API to play audio in the background - meaning you can close the popup and continue browsing while listening.

-**Note**: This is a fun experimental project that may contain bugs.
-Feel free to contribute fixes or report issues!

 ## Features